-Pedigree Homestyle Meals canned dog food receives the Advisor’s lowest tier rating of 1.5 stars.
+Pedigree Homestyle Meals Dog Food receives the Advisor’s lowest-tier rating of 1.5 stars.

-The Pedigree Homestyle Meals product line includes 6 canned dog foods.
+The Pedigree Homestyle Meals product line includes the 3 canned dog foods listed below.

-- Pedigree Homestyle Meals Chicken, Rice and Vegetable Flavor [M]
+- Pedigree Homestyle Meals Roasted Chicken, Rice and Vegetable Flavor [M]

 - Pedigree Homestyle Meals Prime Rib, Rice and Vegetable Flavor [M]

-- Pedigree Homestyle Meals Porterhouse Beef and Vegetable Flavor [M]
+- Pedigree Homestyle Meals Porterhouse Steak and Vegetable Flavor [M]

-Pedigree Homestyle Meals Hearty Beef and Vegetable Flavor was selected to represent the other products in the line for this review.
+Pedigree Homestyle Meals Roasted Chicken, Rice and Vegetable Flavor was selected to represent the other products in the line for this review.

-Pedigree Homestyle Meals Hearty Beef and Vegetable Flavor
+Pedigree Homestyle Meals Roasted Chicken, Rice and Vegetable Flavor

 Canned Dog Food